I know bears don’t really live in tunnels, not even in Canada, but after a week of tunneling with TunnelBear, I’d believe it.

 My take on this?
 I don’t think TunnelBear’s mini-app is a deal breaker for Mac users.
 I’m just trying to figure out why TunnelBear decided that we were better off this way.
 (Stay tuned for TunnelBear’s response!)

 Pro Tip: After you download your VPN app, always get to know your settings before you launch your connection.
 Some apps activate their kill switch automatically, for instance, while some don’t.
 Most apps ask you to toggle on push notifications, which are extremely important to have when you’re using a VPN.
 Connecting to your VPN will be even safer once you’ve nailed the basics.

-As I mentioned above, TunnelBear’s apps don’t give you much “monkeying room,” certainly nothing like the full range of customizations NordVPN or ProtonVPN’s feature-packed dashboard give you.
+As I mentioned above, TunnelBear’s apps don’t give you much “monkeying room,” certainly nothing like the full range of customizations we found in our Encrypt.me review or in ProtonVPN’s feature-packed dashboard.
 A lot of you will probably find that refreshing.
 But, even if you’re not hands-on with VPNs, you’re going to want to do a little basic customizing.

 One small point I want to make about customizing with TunnelBear: If you’re on a Mac, clicking on the settings gear doesn’t actually open up the settings, it opens up a drop-down menu with a “preferences” tab.
 The settings are buried in that preferences tab.
 For that — and it pains me to do this — I’m officially deducting one user experience point from TunnelBear.
 A nice, slide-out menu drawer would be so much handier.

 Now for our tweaks.